Kalan-Lab/zol/README.md

 - Add better support for query GenBanks without locus tags for CDS features in fai & clearer message to simply use the `-r/--rename_lt` flag to automatically rename locus tags if this is the case for input GenBanks for zol.
-- Switch to pyhmmer for faster annotation using pyhmmer databases and to save space in database files for annotation.
+- Switch to pyhmmer for faster annotation in zol.

 ### version 1.2.10